 Like all the models from NordicTrack, the warranty is world-class.
 The frame is covered for life, the motor for 10 years and you get a full 2 year parts and labour for the rest.
 Note that you do need to register your treadmill within 28 days of purchase.

-Check out the gallery for the T8.5S for yourself now over on this dedicated product page over at NordicTrack.co.uk
+Update: NordicTrack have removed this model, though you will find them in stock over at the retail giant BestGymEquipment – Check out the gallery for the T8.5S for yourself now over on this dedicated product page over at bestgymequipment.co.uk

 Head another £200 down the price levels, and you hit the impressive T7.5S.
 Again, it is the screen size that is the most noticeable difference.
 This is 7-inches across, the size of a big smartphone.
 While the motor is again less powerful, this does not affect the top speed, incline, or overall performance of the T7.5S.

 You get a family subscription to iFit for a year, and those double-barrel name features found on the top commercial NordicTrack treadmills too.
 Here is the spec:

 Small touches like the big safety arms and bottle holder come as standard with the ‘T’ range.
 As do rollers to help move your treadmill into place.

 You can see the spec, and the full picture gallery (including iFit) over on this dedicated product page at NordicTrack.co.uk

 All the T series running machines fold to around half of their working length.
 While many home users choose the commercial range, this feature is a big plus for those of us with home fitness rooms.

 The key difference is again in the screen size.
 There are smaller differences too – for example with the size of the motor.
 The technology is more than capable of giving you a smooth run.
 Unless you are going flat out, it is hard to notice the difference between the 3 CHP and 3.6 CHP motors.

 Check out the impressive ‘T’ Series side by side, over on this page on the official NordicTrack.co.uk website now!